brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 engineering culture?
 What will this mean especially for newer programmers in the field?

-Will LLM innovation will begin to plateau?
+Will LLM innovation begin to plateau?
 I wonder if we're nearing a point where throwing more compute or a longer chain of thought won't yield additional gains in performance.

-Are Anthropic and OpenAI subsidizing access to their models and will prices skyrocket soon?
-GPT5 appears to have been a cost-saving exercise for several reasons.
+Are Anthropic and OpenAI subsidizing access to their models, and will prices skyrocket soon?
+GPT-5 appears to have been a cost-saving exercise for several reasons.

-For now, AI can augment software engineering in meaningful ways and I encourage every software engineer to discover what LLMs can do for your workflows.
+For now, AI can augment software engineering in meaningful ways.
+I encourage software engineers to discover what LLMs can do for their workflows.

 ## Conclusion